Xacfran/Genome-Annotation-with-Braker3/README.md

 ## <i class="fa fa-download fa-lg"></i> Pre-requisites

-You will only need to have Singularity installed.
-Singularity is a tool that allows you to create and run applications in containers.
-What are containers you may ask?
-Of course the name gives away what they do, they contain things.
-In this case, all the software and dependencies you need to run a specific application.
-This is AWESOME because you only need to have a **S**ingularity **I**mage **F**ormat (SIF) and anything else.
-This is great because otherwise it may take you months to install everything you need, I know this from experience.
-Take a look at [this](https://github.com/Gaius-Augustus/BRAKER#braker) and you'll see everything you would need to manually install to use BRAKER3 to annotate a genome.
+You will only need [Singularity](https://apptainer.org/) installed in your computer or cluster.
+Singularity, now also called Apptainer, is a tool that enables you to create and run applications in containers.
+What are containers, you may ask?
+Of course the name gives away their function—they contain things.
+In this case, they encapsulate all the software and dependencies you need to run a specific application.
+This is **AWESOME** because you only need to have a **S**ingularity **I**mage **F**ormat (SIF) and nothing else.

+Essentially a SIF file is a pre-made, tiny operating system that contains everything you need to run a process.
+Once that image is created, you can use it instead of installing every piece of software yourself.
+This is terrific because otherwise it may take you months to install everything you need.
+I know this from experience.
+Take a look at [this extensive list](https://github.com/Gaius-Augustus/BRAKER#braker) of software, dependencies, and setup steps you would have to perform first before attempting to use BRAKER3 to annotate a genome.

- Luckily for us, Singularity is already installed at the HPCC.
+ Luckily for us, Singularity is already installed on the HPCC.
 If you are using your own computer, you can follow the instructions [here](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) to install it.

 Lastly, the files you will use in this tutorial are available at my [GitHub repository](https://github.com/Xacfran/Genome-Annotation-with-Braker3) if you are not a Tech student.
 If you are working on the HPCC, you can copy them to your own directory with: